Best small cars to buy in Canada

 1. Get pre-approved.
 Getting pre-approved for a car loan from a few banks or third-party lenders can give you more bargaining power when you hit the dealership.

 3. Schedule multiple test-drives.
-Once you’ve narrowed it down to two or three models, schedule test-drives for each one.
+Once you’ve narrowed down your options to two or three models, schedule test-drives for each one.
 This is especially important if you’re buying used, since it gives you a chance to check for any damage or potential issues.

 4. Prepare to negotiate.
-When you’re ready to buy, remember to negotiate the price of the car — not the monthly payment.
-If you plan to finance through the dealership, bring along your most competitive pre-approval offer to see if the salesperson is willing to offer a lower rate.
-You can find more tips for negotiating with a car dealer with our guide.
+When you’re ready to buy, remember to negotiate the price of the car, not the monthly payment.
+If you plan to finance through a dealership, bring along your most competitive pre-approval offer to see if the salesperson is willing to offer a lower rate.
+Get more tips for negotiating with a car dealer in our guide.

 Bottom line

-There are lots of great options to choose from if you’re shopping for a small car.
-Make sure you have a clear picture of what you need in a vehicle before you start shopping, and test-drive multiple cars back to back before deciding on the right one for you.
-And if you need financing, compare car loans to find the best rate.
+There are many great options to choose from if you’re shopping for a small car.
+Make sure you have a clear picture of what you need in a vehicle before you start shopping, and test-drive multiple cars back to back before deciding the right one for you.
+If you need financing, compare car loans to find the best rate.

 Frequently asked questions